jillesvangurp/es-kotlin-client/README.md

 - Extension functions, default argument values, and other kotlin features add convenience and get rid of Java specific boilerplate.
 The Java client is designed for Java users and comes with a lot of things that are a bit awkward / non idiomatic in Kotlin.
 This client cuts down on the boiler plate and uses Kotlin's DSL features, extension functions, etc. to layer a friendly API over the underlying client functionality.
+- Extensible Kotlin DSLs for settings & mappings and for queries.
+This is a recent addition and a work in progress.
+Both use a `Map` internally.
+So for anything that is missing you can fall back to assigning map properties.
 - A repository abstraction that allows you to:
     - Manage indices with a flexible DSL for mappings
     - Do crud on index items with safe updates that retry in case of a version conflict